iTechArt-RubyLab/dream_diary/README.md

 ## The Most Challenging Task

-The most challenging task in this project was implementing the search functionality.
-We had to figure out how to search for dreams based on keyword or tag, and then display the results in a user-friendly way.

-## The Most Interesting Task

 If more time was available, there are several additional features and improvements that could be implemented in this project:

 - More background jobs could be used to improve performance.